 The application including relevant accompanying materials has been circulated to all appropriate agencies and departments.
 Responses received from agencies and departments have been used to assist in evaluating the application and to inform and identify appropriate development standards in an amending zoning by-law should the application be approved.
 Comments received from departments generally had no concerns with the rezoning request.
 Strategic and Environmental Planning provided the applicant with information on shoreline protection measures.
-Building Services identified that building permits are outstanding on the subject lands.
+Building Services identified that a building permit is outstanding on the subject lands.
+Conservation Sudbury advised that any development in the regulated area requires a permit.